-Our report is made solely to the company's members, as a body, in accordance with Section 391 of the Companies Act 2014.
-Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an Auditor's Report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume any responsibility
+Our report is made solely to the charity's members, as a body, in accordance with Section 391 of the Companies Act 2014.
+Our audit work has been undertaken so that we might state to the charity's members those matters we are required to state to them in an Auditor's Report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume any responsibility to anyone other than the charity and the charity's members, as a body, for our audit work, for this report, or for the opinions we have formed.

-For and on behalf of CROWLEYS DFK UNLIMITED COMPANY Chartered Accountants and Statutory Audit Firm 16/17 College Green Dublin 2 D02 V078
+Natalie Kelly for and on behalf of CROWLEYS DFK UNLIMITED COMPANY Chartered Accountants and Statutory Audit Firm 16/17 College Green Dublin 2 D02 V078